 Well, what’s not working and how come you can’t figure it out on your own?

 Hey, we’re guys.
 We fix things, right?
 We can fix everything.
 It’s what’s expected—from others and from ourselves.

 And if we can’t fix it we usually think something is wrong with us.

-If any of this sounds like you, well, you’re not alone and through counseling for men I’ve helped many guys with these same struggles.
+If any of this sounds like you, well, you’re not alone and through counseling for men –online or in-person– I’ve helped many guys with these same struggles.